wrdarnell/purpleAir/README.md

 * Could use the async treatment
 * The health metric needs work.
 Still trying to find a calculation that will track the health percentage displayed on the PA website.
 Would be nice to trigger an alert if the sensor channels disagree too much
 * Not all values returned in the JSON object from the sensor are available.
+* This integration communicates with a Purple Air sensor directly over HTTP.
+A future version may allow for use of the PA API to read values from an arbitrary sensor